-Similarly, technologies developed and utilized in the food sector-including valuable algorithms, large datasets, sensors, In many parts of the world, working in the food sector is akin gene-editing techniques, and others, are tightly guarded.
-The to working in a secret, highly protected military installation.
-Information on genetically modified seeds and other food only people allowed near these technologies are select scientists, technologies are closely guarded intelligence, as food is a land and company owners, and their immediate family members high-value national security resource.
-The entire industry is and close associates.
-In this heavily controlled industry, scientists compartmentalized and prone to covert espionage tactics akin only have one employer, and are unable to leave their jobs alive. to the military-industrial complex.
+In many parts of the world, working in the food sector is akin to working in a secret, highly protected military installation.
+Information on genetically modified seeds and other food technologies are closely guarded intelligence, as food is a high-value national security resource.
+The entire industry is compartmentalized and prone to covert espionage tactics akin to the military-industrial complex.

-Women increasingly suffer from social, economic, and dietary The food sector is no longer the vibrant and exciting industry that inequalities, in part a result of fiercer competition among men only two or three decades earlier had attracted much enthusiasm and women for increasingly scarce resources. and mobilized innovators to take up many of its challenges.
-Food sector labor has shrunk tremendously compared to previous Most rural areas in the developing world resemble ghost towns as people mass-migrated from these areas when soil could no decades.
-Those who own farmland or food manufacturing longer support the growth of plants or crops.
-As urbanization companies prefer automated machines and robots to human labor.
-Machines don't need food or steal, and they are far more increases, poverty belts expand in concentric circles across cities. efficient than the malnourished humans who could be hired to The closer one travels to the outer circles, the worse the poverty, work the fields or in factories. hunger, and destitution gets.
+The food sector is no longer the vibrant and exciting industry that only two or three decades earlier had attracted much enthusiasm and mobilized innovators to take up many of its challenges.
+Food sector labor has shrunk tremendously compared to previous decades.
+Those who own farmland or food manufacturing companies prefer automated machines and robots to human labor.
+Machines don't need food or steal, and they are far more efficient than the malnourished humans who could be hired to work the fields or in factories.